dawidolko/Programming-Cs/object-oriented programming 2/README.md

 <br>![labs](images/Install.png)

-Informacje dotyczące usługi GitHub dla VS można znaleźć pod adresem (data dostępu 19.09.2023):
+Information about GitHub for VS can be found at (accessed 19/09/2023):
 [link](https://visualstudio.microsoft.com/pl/vs/github/)